 Bicycles, skateboards, rollerblades, and pets are not allowed during the walk.
 Service animals, strollers, and wheelchairs are permitted.

 Having officially opened to traffic in 1957, the Mackinac Bridge has been hosting the annual bridge walk from the start.
 It has been said that only 68 people participated in that first walk, with a steady increase in attendance since.
-Participants all receive a Certificate of Completion upon finishing the walk in Mackinac City.
+Participants all receive a Certificate of Completion upon finishing the walk in Mackinaw City.
 The annual Labor Day Bridge Walk is a unique event in which you are given the rare opportunity to walk over the third largest suspension bridge in the world.
-For more information regarding rules, regulations, and photographs, check out the Mackinac Bridge’s webpage.